Solar Energy in Texas

 The Power of Solar Energy in Texas

-Going solar is the best way to take control of your company’s energy expenses.
-While traditional electricity companies in Texas have no choice but to nickel and dime you, we give you the opportunity to sell back excess solar energy produced by your building.
+Going solar is the best way to take control of your energy expenses.
+While traditional electricity companies in Texas have no choice but to nickel and dime you, we give you the opportunity to sell back excess solar energy produced by your home.

-To sweeten the deal, the Federal Solar Tax Credit has been extended into 2024.
-The 26% tax credit will stay available for solar projects that start construction in 2021 and 2022.
-There’s no better time to look into corporate solar systems.
+To sweeten the deal, the Federal Solar Tax Credit has been extended into 2034.
+The 30% tax credit will remain available for solar panel systems, energy storage and other renewable technologies through 2032 — decreasing to 26% in 2033 and 22% in 2034.
+There’s no better time to look into commercial solar systems.
 Our solar energy professionals are ready to discuss your energy needs in Texas, or any of the 50 United States.
-Contact us today.

 Texas Solar – All You Need to Know

-Texas installed more solar PV capacity than any other state in 2021, adding 6,062.30 MW to the ERCOT grid.
-For comparison, California was in 2nd place with 3,648.16 MW installed, while Florida was 3rd with 1,669 MW.
+Texas installed more solar PV capacity than any other state in 2024, adding 11,627 MW to the ERCOT grid.
+In comparison, California was in 2nd place with 4,961 MW installed, while Florida was 3rd with 4,730 MW.
 Solar power is growing very fast in Texas, and this is reflected in the data reported by the SEIA during the last three years:

-Photovoltaic technology has also been a driver of investment and job creation in Texas.
-According to the SEIA, the solar industry reached a cumulative investment of over $16.62 billion in Texas by Q1 2022.
-Over $6.4 billion were invested in 2021 alone (nearly 40% of the total).
+Solar technology has also been a driver of investment and job creation in Texas.
+According to the SEIA, the solar industry reached a cumulative investment of $50.1 billion statewide by the end of 2024.
+Solar investment in 2024 alone was $14.4 billion, representing nearly 29% of the cumulative total.

-The SEIA identified 506 solar companies in Texas at the time of their latest report, including 85 manufacturers and 202 installers and developers.
-They also reported 10,088 solar jobs in the Lone Star State, and 161,046 installations completed.
+The SEIA identified 592 solar companies in Texas at the time of its latest report, including 107 manufacturers and 222 installers and developers.
+The SEIA also reported 12,421 solar jobs in the Lone Star State, with 290,194 photovoltaic installations completed by the end of 2024.

 The growth potential of the Texan solar industry is considerable.
-In spite of the record-breaking figures reported for 2021, solar power only accounts for 3.75% of Texas’ electricity.
-The SEIA estimates that the state could deploy 18,400.50 MW during the next five years.
+In spite of the record-breaking figures reported for 2023 and 2024, solar power only accounts for 7.83% of Texas’ electricity.
+According to SEIA estimates, the state could deploy an additional 41,045 MW during the next five years, doubling its current solar capacity.

 How Much Do Solar Panels Cost in Texas?